postplayhouse/postplayhouse.com/docs/historical-image-artifacts.md

 Against the retained master output, all 5,492 asset paths/hashes and format/dimension inventory entries matched, all 880 prerendered `<picture>` structures matched, and all 479 original people downloads were byte-identical.
-The real-B2 transport qualification used the same securely injected project bucket and credentials.
-Authorization advertised the required list, read, and write capabilities for the configured bucket and permitted the archive prefix.
-All transport methods reject names outside `historical-images/v1/`.
+The source work also reported a real-B2 transport qualification using securely injected project credentials.
+That external claim was not repeated for the current repository changes.
+Repository tests do verify capability, bucket, prefix, retry, timeout, authorization-expiry, batching, and collision behavior with realistic mocked responses.

 The first complete publication created 4,032 objects totaling 198,574,206 bytes.
 A transient B2 `503 no tomes available` interrupted the initial pass